Welcome to the E.N.E.R.G.Y. for Change Flywheel

 Release

-In ’Release’ we focus on mobilizing and amplifying already existing motivation and competence to act as effective and sustained pull for the change.
+In ’Release’ we focus on mobilizing and amplifying a change pull, by focussing on already existing motivation and competence.
 Where needed this also comprises influencing the informal network as real progress and adoption is severely hampered as long as informal leaders across relevant parts of the organisation do not support the change.

 Grow